crypt0rr/kb/content/tools/framework/crackmapexec/cme-ftp/index.md

                         username(s) or file(s) containing usernames
   -p PASSWORD [PASSWORD ...]
                         password(s) or file(s) containing passwords
-  -k, --kerberos        Use Kerberos authentication from ccache file (KRB5CCNAME) --export EXPORT [EXPORT ...]
+  -k, --kerberos        Use Kerberos authentication --no-bruteforce       No spray when using file for username and password (user1 => password1, user2 => password2 --continue-on-success
-                        Export result into a file, probably buggy --aesKey AESKEY [AESKEY ...]
+                        continues authentication attempts even after successes --use-kcache          Use Kerberos authentication from ccache file (KRB5CCNAME) --log LOG             Export result into a custom file --aesKey AESKEY [AESKEY ...]
                         AES key to use for Kerberos Authentication (128 or 256 bits) --kdcHost KDCHOST     FQDN of the domain controller.
 If omitted it will use the domain part (FQDN) specified in the target parameter